TrevorCD/LED-Audio-Visualizer/README.md

 1. Transparent 1.75mm PLA https://www.amazon.com/dp/B07ZNG4L9P
 2. 6x M3 70mm machine screws with nuts https://www.amazon.com/dp/B07D4KLF5H
 3. 6-12 foot painter pole https://www.homedepot.com/p/Wooster-6-ft-12-ft-Sherlock-Extension-Pole-00R0560000/100132422
+4. All stl files in main/models/ printed (see notes)

+Notes:
+1. totemOrbFull.stl may be printed in two parts (totemOrbHalf*) to enable easier printing
+2. Only the totemOrb needs to be printed with transparent PLA; however, all pieces can be printed with transparent PLA

+## Construction